imgntn/j360/README.md

 to a WebM file using WebCodecs.
 When stopped a WebM file will download automatically eliminating the external `ffmpeg` step.

+### WebCodecs Recorder

+Call `startWebCodecsRecording()` and `stopWebCodecsRecording()` for a lower latency capture path based on the WebCodecs API.
+When supported this records directly to VP9 with optional microphone audio.
+Browsers without WebCodecs fall back to the MediaRecorder based `WebMRecorder` automatically.

 Use `captureFrameAsync()` to grab a single JPEG without blocking the main thread.
 The encoding work happens in a Web Worker so interactive scenes stay smooth even at high resolutions.